datafix-com/HelloWorld/README.md

 # ⓿ HelloWorld
 This repo ( repository ) is currently being restructured.

+A file appears to be the smallest unit of text that can be manipulated.
+Implications include ...

+* it may not be necessary to move a file if it can actually appear in more than one Project.
+* ...

 It has been forked to create a working copy in an https://github.com/HwWobbe repo.
 This was part of testing a workflow that spans these repos.

 ## NotesT(oDo)